materialsproject/fireworks/docs/queue_tutorial.rst

   .. tip:: Similar to the Rocket Launcher, if you use the names ``my_launchpad.yaml`` and ``my_fworker.yaml``, then you don't need to specify the ``-l`` and ``-w`` options explicitly.
 FireWorks will automatically search for these files in the current directory.
 For this tutorial, we'll include the full command and avoid shortcuts.

-  .. note:: The LaunchPad and FireWorker are only used in some Queue Launcher commands (in this case, they are not used at all).
-But, it is good practice to always specify them.

 #.
 This should have submitted a job to the queue in the current directory.
 You can read the log files in the logging directory, and/or check the status of your queue to ensure your job appeared.

 #.
 After your queue manager runs your job, you should see the file ``howdy.txt`` in the current directory.

    .. note:: In some cases, firewall issues on shared resources prevent your compute node from accessing your FireServer database.
-If you think this might be responsible for your problem, you might try to submit an interactive job to your queue.
+You should confirm that your compute nodes can access external database servers.
+You might try to submit an *interactive job* to your queue, which will allow to type commands inside a running job.
 Once on the compute node, you can try connecting to your FireServer database through Mongo: ``mongo <hostname>:<port>/fireworks -u <USERNAME> -p <PASSWORD>``.
-(You could also try running ``lp_run.py -l my_launchpad.yaml get_fw 1`` to test the DB connection, but make sure you do this from a compute node).
+You could also try running ``lp_run.py -l my_launchpad.yaml get_fw 1`` from the compute node as an alternate test of database connectivity.
 If you cannot connect to the FireServer database from your compute node, you might contact a system administrator for assistance.

 If everything ran successfully, congratulations!
 You just executed a complicated sequence of instructions: